nadimtuhin/wp-mattermost-jira-slash-command/README.md

 1. **Jira Domain**: Your Jira domain (e.g., `your-domain.atlassian.net`)
 2. **Jira API Key**: Your Jira API key in format `email:api_token`
 3. **Webhook Token**: A secure token to verify webhook requests from Mattermost
+4. **Email Domain**: Your company's email domain for automatic reporter assignment (e.g., `company.com`)
-4. **Enable Logging**: Check this option to store detailed invocation logs for debugging and monitoring
+5. **Enable Logging**: Check this option to store detailed invocation logs for debugging and monitoring

+**Email Domain Feature**: When configured, the plugin will automatically search for Jira users using the pattern `username@emaildomain` and set them as the reporter when creating issues.
+For example, if the email domain is set to "company.com" and user "john" creates an issue, the plugin will search for "john@company.com" in Jira and set that user as the reporter.

 ### 2. Channel Mappings